Asian Americans: Early immigration

 Because Asian Americans or their ancestors immigrated to the United States from many different countries, each Asian American population has its own unique immigration history.

 Filipinos have been in the territories that would become the United States since the 16th century.
 In 1635, an "East Indian" is listed in Jamestown, Virginia; preceding wider settlement of Indian immigrants on the East Coast in the 1790s and the West Coast in the 1800s.
 In 1763, Filipinos established the small settlement of Saint Malo, Louisiana, after fleeing mistreatment aboard Spanish ships.
-Since there were no Filipino women with them, these 'Manilamen', as they were known, married Cajun and Native American women.
+Since there were no Filipino women with them, these "Manilamen", as they were known, married Cajun and indigenous women.
+Filipino farmworkers also played a major role in U.S. agriculture in the early 1900s.
+They often faced poor working conditions and discrimination.
 The first Japanese person to come to the United States, and stay any significant period of time was Nakahama Manjirō who reached the East Coast in 1841, and Joseph Heco became the first Japanese American naturalized US citizen in 1858.

 Chinese sailors first came to Hawaii in 1789, a few years after Captain James Cook came upon the island.
 Many settled and married Hawaiian women.
 Most Chinese, Korean and Japanese immigrants in Hawaii or San Francisco arrived in the 19th century as laborers to work on sugar plantations or construction place.
 There were thousands of Asians in Hawaii when it was annexed to the United States in 1898.
 Later, Filipinos also came to work as laborers, attracted by the job opportunities, although they were limited.
-Okinawans would start migrating to Hawaii in 1900.
+Ryukyuans would start migrating to Hawaii in 1900.
+Many Chinese immigrants played key roles in building the Transcontinental Railroad, but their stories were often left out of mainstream history.
+According to a PBS article, “Descendants of Chinese Laborers Reclaim Railroad’s History,” families today are working to recover and honor those forgotten histories.

 Large-scale migration from Asia to the United States began when Chinese immigrants arrived on the West Coast in the mid-19th century.
 Forming part of the California gold rush, these early Chinese immigrants participated intensively in the mining business and later in the construction of the transcontinental railroad.
 By 1852, the number of Chinese immigrants in San Francisco had jumped to more than 20,000.
 A wave of Japanese immigration to the United States began after the Meiji Restoration in 1868.
 In 1898, all Filipinos in the Philippine Islands became American nationals when the United States took over colonial rule of the islands from Spain following the latter's defeat in the Spanish–American War.
+The PBS documentary series Asian Americans highlights these stories and explores how Asian American communities have shaped the U.S. across centuries.